A mean-field version of Bank-El Karoui's representation of stochastic processes: A mean-field version of Bank--El Karoui's representation of stochastic processes and its applications in MFGs

 \begin{remark} $\mathrm{(i)}$ For the mean-field term $m$ in \eqref{eq:MF_representation}, the (conditional) distribution of the running maximum process $\Lh$ is considered rather than that of $L$ itself.
 The technical reason is that, given an optional process $Y$, the solution $L$ in the classical Bank--El Karoui's representation \eqref{eq:BankEK_repres_intro} may not be unique, but the corresponding running maximum process $\Lh$ is unique.
 Moreover, because process $L$ does not have a priori path regularity, its induced mean-field term would be a probability measure on $\R^{[0,T]}$.
 By considering $\Lh$, the mean-field term becomes a probability measure on $\V^+$, which has better topological (metric) and order structure than $\R^{[0,T]}$.
 Crucially, in all the well-known applications of Bank--El Karoui's representation theorem in stochastic optimization, the optimal solutions can be characterized by $\Lh$.

-$\mathrm{(ii)}$ We include the processes $X^m$ in the formulation of the mean-field representation \eqref{eq:MF_representation}.
-In practice, $X^m$ can be considered to be an underlying process, and typically $(Y^m, f^m)$ are functionals of $X^m$.
-It is then desirable to include the (conditional) law of $X^m$ in the mean-field term $m$.
-For example, $X^m$ can be given as a diffusion process, with $D = \R^d$, defined by
+$\mathrm{(ii)}$ The process $X^m$ would be a general stochastic process depending on the interaction term $m$, which can serve as an underlying process, so that $(Y^m, f^m)$ are functionals of $X^m$.
+This is also why we include the (conditional) law of $X^m$ in the mean-field term $m$.